groepl/Take-Useful-Notes/README.md

 - _Digital Sketchnotes_.
 - My first book project.
 - Project stopped with v.33 and 184 pages to start new project.
 - Why?
-Focus shifted from visual notetaking to combine sketchnotes with Zettelkasten.
+Focus shifted from visual notetaking to combining sketchnotes with Zettelkasten.

 **05.03.2022**